sfroid/sfcoord2nbh/Readme.md

 <h2>Installation instructions</h2>
 These instructions assume that you are going to use this script in a virtualenv.
-If you are not using a virtualenv, simply run `sudo pip install xyz` instead of `pip install xyz` in the commands below.
+If you are not using a virtualenv, simply use `sudo pip install xyz` instead of `pip install xyz` in the commands below.